-In the navigation tree Equipment view, right-click on a Wavence shelf equipped with a CorEvo card or the MSS-1 shelf and choose Properties.
+1 In the navigation tree Equipment view, right-click on a Wavence shelf equipped with a CorEvo card or the MSS-1 shelf and choose Properties.
 The Shelf (Edit) form opens.

-Click on the Timing tab and configure the Secondary Reference Type parameter as Sync-In Port.
+2 Click on the Timing tab and configure the Secondary Reference Type parameter as Sync-In Port.
 The Sync In panel is displayed.

-- Select the timing reference in the Sync In panel and click Apply. - 4

-Click Properties in the Sync In panel.
-The Physical Port (Edit) form opens.

-Click on the Timing tab and configure the parameters in the Sync In/Out SFPs panel.

-Click Apply to save your changes and close the forms.

-11.5 To configure an IEEEv2 1588 TC on a Wavence shelf
+3 Select the timing reference in the Sync In panel and click Apply.
+4 Click Properties in the Sync In panel.
+The Physical Port (Edit) form opens. • Click on the Timing tab and configure the parameters in the Sync In/Out SFPs panel.
+E Click Apply to save your changes and close the forms. То o of steps configure an IEEEv2 1588 TC on a Wavence shelf eps 1 i Note: By default, the 1588 panel is present in the Shelf (Edit) form.
+However, if the corresponding Wavence device does not have the 1588 TC license, you cannot modify the 1588 on the shelf.